This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You may be given the following:

-- Antiseizure medicine may control or prevent another seizure.
-Do not stop taking this medicine.
+- Antiepileptic medicine may control or prevent another seizure.
+Do not stop taking this medicine without direction from a healthcare provider.
 Another person may need to give you rescue medicine to stop a seizure at home.
 Ask your healthcare provider for more information about rescue medicine.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him or her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

-- Take your medicine every day at the same time to prevent seizures.
-Do not skip a dose.
+- Take your medicine every day at the same time.
+This will help prevent seizures.
 Use an alarm to help you remember to take your medicine.
+Do not skip any doses or take less than directed.

-- Identify and avoid your triggers , such as alcohol, drugs, flashing lights, or moving patterns.
+- Identify and avoid your seizure triggers.
+Common triggers include alcohol, drugs, flashing lights, and moving patterns.
 Talk to your healthcare provider if you need help to quit using drugs or drinking alcohol.

 - Drink plenty of liquids and eat a variety of healthy foods.
 Dehydration and poor nutrition can trigger a seizure.
 Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 Ask if you need to be on a special diet.
 Also ask how much liquid you need each day and which liquids are best for you.

-- Get plenty of sleep.
+- Set a sleep schedule.
 A lack of sleep is a powerful trigger of seizures in some people.
+Try to go to sleep and wake up at the same times every day.
+Keep your bedroom quiet and dark.
 Talk to your healthcare provider if you have trouble sleeping.

-How others can keep you safe if you have another seizure:
+What others can do to keep you safe if you have another seizure:

 Give the following instructions to family, friends, and coworkers: